-Although a damping force adjuster may click beyond the stated minimum settings, such adjustments are ineffective and may damage the suspension.
+• When turning the damping force adjuster in direction (b), it may click beyond the stated specifications, however such adjustments are ineffective and may damage the suspension.

 Front fork bleeding

 When riding in extremely rough conditions, the air temperature and pressure in the front fork will rise.
 This will increase the spring preload and harden the front suspension.
 If this occurs, bleed the air from each front fork leg.